What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 Imagine you’re in conversation with a beautiful woman who is warm, open, and receptive to you.
 The interaction flows so well that it feels almost effortless.

-This is what it’s like once you’ve learned how to overcome fear of rejection when dating and generally being around beautiful women.
+Well, this is what it’s like once you’ve learned how to overcome fear of rejection when dating and generally being around gorgeous women.

-This requires a level of confidence that isn’t outcome-dependent, as Dr. NerdLove skillfully writes about here.
+This requires a level of self-esteem that isn’t outcome-dependent, as Dr. NerdLove skillfully writes about here.

 If you’re afraid of rejection under the surface, that fear is an obvious turn-off to women around you.